PeterZs/OptCuts/README.md

 python batch.py
 ```
 This will run OptCuts on all the triangle meshes directly under input/, where by default bimba_i_f10000 will be processed as a "hello world" example.

+Note that OptCuts takes input meshes with only one connected component.
+For meshes with multiple connected components, OptCuts can be independently applied on each of the component.

 ## Command Line Arguments
 Format: progName mode inputMeshPath lambda_init testID methodType distortionBound useBijectivity initialCutOption [anyStringYouLike]